No Result

 “You’re right in the mud with them; you’re living alongside them.
 You’re closer to them in many ways than your own brother, knowing their hopes and dreams and plans.
 And at the same time, the missions that come down to you, you have to turn that into action on the ground.
 It was a time where you had to have physical excellence — troops wanted to see that you could run as fast as them and do as many pull-ups,” he said.

-And he places great value on slowing down to know everything about the people within your command by using three simple tactics: listening, learning, helping.
+And he said he places great value on slowing down to know everything about the people within your command by using three simple tactics: listening, learning, helping.

 “They’re young, they make all the mistakes that we made, so you can help them on how they’re meeting the goals for themselves,” Mattis said.
 “As you get to understand your troops, they understand you.
 You’re trying to make certain they know that you care.”